What is Cardiac Rehabilitation?

 Our Cardiac Rehabilitation experts will work with you to obtain a program specific to your goals and needs.
 This includes creating an exercise prescription and breaking bad habits.
 The program meets 3 times each week for approximately 12 weeks or 36 sessions.

 What is Animal Assisted Therapy?

 Our program also incorporates Animal Assisted Therapy.
-With permission of the patient we have a certified service dog used for comfort, to lower anxiety and depression, to lower blood pressure and for many, to brighten their day!
+With permission of the patient we have visiting certified service dog used for comfort, to lower anxiety and depression, to lower blood pressure and for many, to brighten their day!